moviex1/bsuir-queue-bot/README.md

 }
 ```

-Each State hadnle input in different ways.
+Each State handle input in different ways.

 ## Other